jinliangwei/ec2-run/README.md

-This simple script lets you launch a cluster of EC2 instances on AWS, upload a different script to each instance, run those scripts in parllel, download their results in the end of the run and finally tear down the cluster.
+This simple script lets you launch a cluster of EC2 instances on AWS, upload a different script to each instance, run those scripts in parallel, download their results in the end of the run and finally tear down the cluster.

 This script depends on [Boto](http://boto.cloudhackers.com/en/latest/) for AWS API.
 Install Boto via